 “Don’t forget the exclamation mark!” – Those are the words of Anacortes business owner Rick Star, co-founder (with and fellow musician/Anacortes resident Barry Brower) of BREWGRASS!

 Brewgrass!
-2016 features a mix of traditional and contemporary bluegrass bands.
-This year’s lineup includes six acts over two days at three establishments: the Rockfish Grill; the Brown Lantern Ale House and H2O Tavern.
-Admission is free to the Brown Lantern & the Rockfish Grill – H2O has a $5 cover charge.
+2018 features a mix of traditional and contemporary bluegrass bands.
+This year’s lineup includes four acts over two evenings at two establishments: the Rockfish Grill and the Brown Lantern Ale House.
+Admission is free to the both!

 Star, whose passion for this event has only intensified over the years, said the dream was to create an exciting fall event with a nod to the Chamber of Commerce mission of attracting people to the community to “eat, play, shop and stay.”
 “Previous fall events included a jazz festival and an event we called “Pub Nights,” said Star.
 “Barry and I threw out the idea of Brewgrass! as an invitation to collaborate among several businesses.
 It gained traction, and we continue to work together, inspired by the common cause of bringing people to town and showing them a good time.”